LastLeaf/fw.mpa/doc/create_project.md

 Currently, `rc/` contains following files.

 * `rc/routes.js` The routes.
 Descendents of `rc/` can also contains routes.
 * `rc/favicon.ico` The favicon for this website.
+The file name is specified in `client.loadingLogo` of the configuration.
 * `rc/loading.gif` The logo to show when loading.
-The file name is specified in `app.loadingLogo` of the configuration.
+The file name is specified in `client.loadingLogo` of the configuration.

 ### Running Modes ###